IDMNYU/IDM_Faculty_FAQ/method_of_instruction.md

-Teaching in the time of COVID-19 requires even more patience and dedication than usual.
-We need to be compassionate, work in multiple modalities, and be flexible in ways that were competely foreign to us at the beginning of this calendar year.
-We will be working on-campus / online / in a hybrid format, and with students scattered aroudn the globe in time zones with different needs and capacities.
-There will not be free form access to the labs and shops, we will have to work in ways that are safe, and not necessarily in-line with how we are accustomed to handling our classes.
-That said, we will make the best of this, and I know you'll all do exceptionally well.

 # Teaching modalities
 We have three instructional methods this semester.
 If you are unsure what method you are doing, check Albert https://albert.nyu.edu,  If you're still not sure, contact either Scott or Eric.